Trump and Sessions released cops from federal oversight. Now we see the results.

 The riots’ 25th anniversary also happened to mark the beginning of the Trump administration.
 Jeff Sessions, newly installed as attorney general, immediately set out to undo years of progress on police and criminal justice reform.
 In April of 2017, a federal judge approved a consent decree—a legally-binding agreement between the Justice Department and a police department mandating reforms that is enforced by a federal judge—in Baltimore, finding that Sessions’ objections to an agreement made under the Obama administration came too late.
 “I have grave concerns that some provisions of this decree will reduce the lawful powers of the police department and result in a less safe city,” Sessions said at the time.
 “Make no mistake, Baltimore is facing a violent crime crisis.”

-Though stymied from preventing Baltimore’s consent decree from from going into effect, that same week he had ordered an internal review of all existing consent decrees nationwide.
+Though stymied from preventing Baltimore’s consent decree from going into effect, that same week he had ordered an internal review of all existing consent decrees nationwide.
 Even as Sessions’ relationship with the president turned sour over his recusal from the investigation into Russian election interference, the attorney general kept his head down and pulled back on criminal justice reforms, returning to a tough-on-crime policies that Sessions, a former prosecutor in Alabama, felt should never have ended.
 (Sessions is running for his old Senate seat in Alabama, but without the support of Trump he is not expected to win the Republican nomination in a July runoff.)
 The government’s police reform work came to a halt, while criminal justice policies reverted to harsher iterations.

 When Trump finally fired Sessions in November 2018, the outgoing attorney general had one final trick up his sleeve.
 Before leaving the Justice Department, he quietly signed a memorandum in one of his last official acts all but ending the department’s oversight of police departments.
 The memorandum made the Trump administration’s de facto policy against new consent decrees official, while extending the same hands-off policy to other areas of federal enforcement involving state responsibilities in areas like pollution and voting rights.
 Experts predicted that even departments already under current federal oversight might once again act with impunity because the memo undercut the authority of civil rights attorneys to enforce them.
 Sessions’ memo set policy, but it also sent a message to police departments that they would no longer have to answer to the federal government—not even when when officer shootings draw national attention.